flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 ---
-title: "Mastering Linux Access Lists (ACLs) once and for all + cheat sheet"
+title: "Mastering Linux Access Lists (ACLs) once and for all"
 date: 2021-09-03T19:24:43+02:00
 draft: true
 wip: true
 menu: favorites
 ---

 Once in a while I have to give some users or groups permissions to specific files or directories without giving them access to other thisgs.
-Often I used Acls but to be hones i never fully understood how they wok.
+Often I used Acls but to be hones i never fully understood how they wok, as they are fairly complex topic.
 This artike should gui you through teh difficulties using ACLS and explain how they work and  how to use them.

 ## Requirements